5T33Z0/OC-Little-Translated/D_Updating_OpenCore/README.md

 - Copy `.contentFlavour` and `.contentVisibility` to EFI/OC/Boot
 - Press <kbd>CMD</kbd>+<kbd>.</kbd> to hide the folders and files again

+> [!NOTE]
+>
-> **Note**: Refer to OpenCore's Documentation.pdf to find out how to configure these files.
+> Refer to OpenCore's Documentation.pdf to find out how to configure these files.

 ## Refreshing the OCAT Database